 Choline plays numerous roles in the body.
 This essential nutrient is involved in multiple metabolic pathways, and is needed for the production of acetylcholine, a neurotransmitter implicated in memory, mood, and muscle control.
-Choline is found in all cells of the body, providing a vital structural component to cell membranes.
-Choline can also impact early brain development and regulate the function of genes or how they are "expressed".
-Although some choline is produced by the body, dietary sources of choline are necessary to meet daily needs.
+Choline is found in all cells throughout the body, providing a vital structural component to cell membranes as they grow and develop.
+Choline can also impact early brain development in the fetus and regulate gene expression (the process by which the sequence of DNA in a gene is synthesised into its protein form).
+Although some choline is produced by our own bodies, dietary sources of choline are necessary to meet our daily needs.
 A number of factors contribute to individual choline needs, such as estrogen levels, pregnancy and lactation, age, athletic activity, as well as dietary methionine, betaine and folate.
-Research also shows that variation in the MTHFD1 and PEMT genes also impact dietary choline needs.\
+Research shows that variation in the MTHFD1 and PEMT genes also impact dietary choline needs.\